ForgotTheFish79/SteelHack2024/README.md

 We have a Python Student class, created as a guide and formerly used to store data.

-We envision this project helping new freshmen and transfer students find a potential friend group of people who share coursework.
+We envision this project helping new freshmen and transfer students find a potential friend group of people who share coursework and interests.